react-epfl/chachachat/protocol.md

         // ... are defined as virtual fields.
         nbSent: Int // number of sent messages.
       },
-      chats: [ Chat ], // chats/threads the user initiated or was invited to.
+      rooms: [ Room ], // rooms/threads the user initiated or was invited to.
 Stored as embedded.
       phrases: [ String ], // phrases the user might exchange
       lastSeen: Date // when the user has last been seen }

-### Chat schema
+### Room schema
-A Chat defines a chat instance between two users:
+A Room defines a room instance between two users:

     {
       id: Id,
-      lastAccess: Date, // last access, per user since each user has his own Chat document.
+      lastAccess: Date, // last access, per user since each user has his own Room document.
       messages: [ Message ]
     }